Pushpaben Mehta

 Pushpa Janardanrai Mehta, (21 March 1905 ― 2 April 1988) also known as Pushpaben Mehta, was an Indian social worker and politician from Gujarat.
 She founded and headed several women and child welfare organisations in Ahmedabad and Saurashtra region.
 She served as the member of legislative assemblies of Saurashtra, Bombay and Gujarat states consecutively from 1952 to 1962.
 She served as the member of Rajya Sabha from 1966 to 1972.
 She was awarded the Padma Bhushan in 1956.

 Early life

-Pushpaben was born on 21 March 1905 to Harprasad Desai, an official of the Junagadh State, and Hetuba in Prabhas Patan (now in Gir Somnath district, Gujarat, India).
-After studying in local girls school in Prabhas Patan, she joined the experimental school of the Mahalaxmi Female Training College at Ahmedabad in 1915.
-Her family returned to Prabhas Patan following the plague in Ahmedabad.
+Pushpaben was born on 21 March 1905 to Harprasad Desai, an official of the Junagadh State, and Hetuba in Veraval (now in Gir Somnath district, Gujarat, India).
+After studying in local girls school in Veraval, she joined the experimental school of the Mahalaxmi Female Training College at Ahmedabad in 1915.
+Her family returned to Veraval following the plague in Ahmedabad.

-She married Janardan Mehta, a teacher from Bhavnagar, in Prabhas Patan on 25 January 1920.
+She married Janardan Mehta, a teacher from Bhavnagar, in Veraval on 25 January 1920.
 They moved to Karachi following their marriage where Janardan could teach at B. V. S. Parsi High School.
 She gained a stepson from Janardan's previous marriage.
 Usha was their only daughter who was born in 1922.
 She matriculated in 1930.
 Her husband, Janardan, died from fever on 27 December 1931.
 She moved to Ahmedabad and completed a BA from Baroda.
 She became a teacher in the Municipal Girls School in Ahmedabad.